 For example, Amazon Prime subscriptions continue to rise, as does the content streaming service of the same name.
-You then have Amazon Web Services (AWS), which is by far the largest player in the cloud computing arena.
-We should also mention other up-and-coming Amazon divisions that are likely to strive in the near future – such as groceries, drone deliveries, and AI.
+As noted earlier, you also have Amazon Web Services (AWS), which is by far the largest player in the cloud computing arena.
+We should also mention other up-and-coming Amazon divisions that are likely to thrive in the near future, such as groceries, drone deliveries, and AI.

 Irrespective of whether or not you think Amazon shares are a buy, there is no getting away from the fact that the firm possesses a considerably strong balance sheet.
-This shouldn’t be discounted, as the balance sheet is what allows organizations to weather the storm of prolonged economic downturns.
+This shouldn’t be discounted, as the balance sheet is what allows organisations to weather the storm of prolonged economic downturns.

-In the case of Amazon, the tech stock was sitting on over $49 billion in cash reserves last year.
+In the case of Amazon, the tech stock was sitting on over $96 billion in cash at the end of 2021.
 Plus, with the firm not tied to a dividend policy of any sort, this means that it can use its vast cash balance to fund new ventures.

-This is especially important, as Amazon is invested in a full range of cutting-edge technologies which naturally, will burn through cash until the product or service is financially marketable.
+This is especially important, as Amazon is invested in a wide range of cutting-edge technologies which naturally, will burn through cash until the product or service is financially marketable.

 Perhaps one of the biggest threats facing Amazon stocks at present is that several key regulators could prove problematic for the firm.
 For example, the European Commission officially opened a case against Amazon in April 2022 to determine whether the company was in violation of antitrust laws.

 In turn, the biggest fear for shareholders is that this could lead to several key changes in how Amazon is allowed to run its business.
 You then need to look at U.S. President Joe Biden’s plan to raise the corporate tax rate in 2023.
 This would have a huge impact on Amazon’s bottom line – meaning less free cash flow available for reinvestment.

 So now that we have discussed the ins and outs of what to consider before you invest in Amazon, we are now going to show you how to complete your share purchase online.